-The minimum use allowed for sick leave is .5 hours (or 30 minutes).
-Additional time off may be taken in half-hour increments.
+The minimum use allowed for sick leave is .25 hours (or 15 minutes).
+Additional time off may be taken in quarter-hour increments.

 Exempt employees will accrue one (1) day of sick leave and regular part-time exempt employees will accrue one-half (.5) day of sick leave at the close of each month they are actively at work or on a paid leave of absence.
-Sick days may be used in segments as small as one-fourth of a day.
+Sick days may be used in segments as small as one hour.